e-CALLISTO FITS Analyzer: A Software Framework for CALLISTO Solar Radio Data: Abstract

 \section{Abstract}

-Solar radio bursts are important signatures of dynamic processes in the solar corona, including particle acceleration and shock propagation associated with solar flares and coronal mass ejections.
-Among the missions that report solar radio bursts within 24 hours, the e-CALLISTO archive is the largest, with more than 150 stations worldwide.
-The archive generates large volumes of FITS data that are often affected by radio-frequency interference and background noise.
-Irregular frequency setups in different stations are also a limitation of statistical analysis of SRBs.
-Each CALLISTO observation is a 15-minute frame, which often causes a single burst to split over multiple frames, making event-level analysis difficult.
-This work presents the e-CALLISTO FITS Analyzer, a unified, interactive, cross-platform application for processing and analyzing e-CALLISTO dynamic spectra on Windows, macOS, and Linux.
-The application supports time and frequency merging to produce a continuous spectrum, applies mean background subtraction with user-controlled threshold clipping, and isolates burst regions through an interactive polygon mask in the time–frequency plane.
-It also extracts the maximum-intensity backbone, allows interactive outlier removal, and performs power-law fitting to estimate drift rates and derive shock height and speed using the Newkirk model, including \(n\)-fold scaling.
-For a Type II burst observed by Arecibo Observatory on 2 March 2022, the analyzer yielded an average drift rate of \(-0.0400 \pm 0.0003\) MHz/s and an average shock speed of \(449 \pm 1\) km/s at a height of \(1.715 \pm 0.002\, R_{\odot}\).
-The e-CALLISTO FITS Analyzer supports more reproducible, event-focused SRB analysis and improves access to physically meaningful measurements from e-CALLISTO FITS data.
+Solar radio bursts are signatures of dynamic processes in the solar corona, including particle acceleration and shock propagation associated with solar flares and coronal mass ejections.
+The e-CALLISTO archive, the largest near-real-time solar radio network with 150+ stations, produces large FITS volumes affected by interference, noise, and irregular frequency setups.
+Each 15-minute CALLISTO frame can split a burst across files, complicating event-level analysis.
+This work presents the e-CALLISTO FITS Analyzer, a unified, interactive, cross-platform application for processing e-CALLISTO dynamic spectra on Windows, macOS, and Linux.
+The application merges fragmented observations across time and frequency, applies an RFI-mitigation/background-subtraction pipeline with user-controlled clipping, and isolates bursts using an interactive polygon mask.
+It extracts a maximum-intensity backbone, supports outlier removal, and fits a power-law model to estimate drift rates, with uncertainties from the fit and backbone scatter.
+Shock height and speed are calculated using the Newkirk coronal density model, with optional $n$-fold density scaling.
+If the harmonic emission lane is used instead of the fundamental lane, its frequency drift is fitted separately.
+Analytical checks and empirical comparisons show that converting the harmonic lane to fundamental frequency changes estimated shock height and speed by only a few percent.
+For a Type II burst at Arecibo Observatory on 2 March 2022, the analyzer yielded an average drift rate of $-0.0400 \pm 0.0003$ MHz s$^{-1}$ and an average shock speed of $449 \pm 1$ km s$^{-1}$ at a height of $1.715 \pm 0.002~R_{\odot}$.
+It supports reproducible, event-focused SRB analysis and improves access to physically meaningful, uncertainty-quantified measurements.